localhostcnc/booking-info-service-jeff/README.md

 ## Usage

-> 1. npm run initialize database (only if you haven't already run this)
+> 1. npm run createDb (only if you haven't already created the database this)
-  2. npm start (starting the serving fills database upon connection)
+  2. npm run seed (starting the serving fills database upon connection)
-  3. comment out the database function as specified in the sqlDataGenerator.js file

 ## Requirements